Skip to main content

 xpm run test-selected -C ~/Work/micro-os-plus/utils-lists-xpack.git/tests

-To run all tests with the latest versions of toolchains:
+To execute all tests with the latest versions of toolchains:

 xpm run install-latest -C ~/Work/micro-os-plus/utils-lists-xpack.git/tests